 .

-or other software, but just went for a brute force find and replace that did the job. - there was a bunch of
+or other software, but simply went for a brute-force find and replace, which did the job. -

-on cookies, that were removed.
-The code was not useful and was just removed
+on cookies, which were removed.
+The code was not useful and was simply removed.

 In Jetty 10, the skeleton of the class was: